groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/advanced-usage/get-document-text-content-information/_index.md

 }
 ```

-In this step, replace `"document.pdf"` with the path to your document file.
-This code initializes an instance of the `Annotator` class, which represents the document to be annotated.

-**What's happening here**: The `using` statement ensures proper resource disposal after you're done processing the document.
-The Annotator class handles the heavy lifting of document format detection and parsing, so you don't need to worry about whether you're working with a PDF, Word document, or Excel file.

-**Pro Tip**: Always use the `using` statement when working with the Annotator class.
-This prevents memory leaks and ensures that file handles are properly released, especially important when processing multiple documents in batch operations.
+Replace `"document.pdf"` with the path to your file.
+The `using` block guarantees that resources are released promptly, preventing memory leaks during batch operations.

-## Step 2: Access Document Information
+### Step 2: Get Document Information

 ```csharp
 IDocumentInfo documentInfo = annotator.Document.GetDocumentInfo();
 ```

-This code retrieves information about the loaded document, such as the number of pages, dimensions, etc. The `documentInfo` object contains metadata related to the document.

-**Understanding Document Info**: The `IDocumentInfo` interface provides access to crucial document metadata including page count, file size, format type, and creation dates.
-This information is particularly useful when you need to make decisions about how to process the document or when building user interfaces that display document properties.

-**Common Use Case**: Before extracting text from a large document, you might want to check the page count to implement progress tracking or decide whether to process the document synchronously or asynchronously.
+`IDocumentInfo` gives you metadata such as page count, file size, and format type—useful for **get document metadata** scenarios.

-## Step 3: Iterate Through Pages
+### Step 3: Iterate Through Pages

 ```csharp
 foreach (PageInfo page in documentInfo.PagesInfo)